rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 {{% pin_it_image "react redux" "img/posts/the-soundcloud-client-in-react-redux/banner.jpg" %}}

-In the beginning of 2016 it was time for me to deep dive into the React world.
+In the beginning of 2016 it was time for me to deep dive into the ReactJs world.
 I read tons of articles about React and its environment, especially Redux, so far.
 Several of my colleagues used it in side projects and on a theoretical level I could participate in the discussions.

 In my {{% a_blank "company" "https://www.small-improvements.com/" %}} we relied heavily on Angular 1 at this point.
 Since we are using it in a quite large code base, we know a lot about its flaws.
 Back in 2015 we already adopted our own flux architecture in the Angular world with the usage of stores and an unidirectional data flow.
 We were highly aware of the change coming with the React environment.